niten94/l1light/README.md

 - `dbus-send` - setting brightness
 - `udevadm` - used with detecting device when not specified

+## Standards

+POSIX 2017 is adhered in source code.

 ## Similar programs

 - [RPigott/blight](https://github.com/RPigott/blight)